CSCfi/rahti-training-exercises/B02/readme.md

 In this exercise we will add configuration to the application.

-## Using enviroment variables
+## Using environment variables

-One simple way of configuring application is using enviroment variables.
+One simple way of configuring application is using environment variables.

 * Go to the environment page of the Deployment and add a variable called *DEBUG* with the content _True_.